Submissions

 Multiverse Analyses and Many Analyst Studies

 There are many paths from raw data to results.
-Approaches that aim to wander most or all of them are called multiverse analyses, approaches to have many people choose their preferred path are called Multi Analys Studies.
+Approaches that aim to wander most or all of them and compare how robust a finding is to analytic decisions are called multiverse analyses, approaches that involve many people choose their preferred path of data analysis independently and compare them are called Many Analyst Studies.
 Both contain information about the robustness or generalizability and are thus an integral part of repetitive research.

 Multi-study articles